yaqihou/yaqihou.github.io/research.md

 the intensity information.
 Using a quantity coined as Moment of Intensity, a different kind of MoI, which showed correlation to the stress tensor in a benchmark experiment, we successfully approximated the force field.

+The ultimate goal is to discover the phase transition between the jamming phase and flowing phase, which is fundamental to the understanding of granular flow and has wide application in industries.
+Unfortunately, due to the limitation of time and knowledge at that time, I were not able to reach this part by the end of my exchange program.

 ### Experimental Study of Thermoelectric Material {{ page.tag_undergrad }}